 West Midland sets carried the WM logo on the blue stripe under the first passenger window on the drivers side.
 Two examples can be seen in Tyseley depot in 1980.
 Ian Francis.

-In 1981 a Tyselety set in refurbished livery was given additional adornments to commemorate the wedding of Lady Diand and Prince Charles.
+In 1981 Tyselety set TS541 (presumably 50835 + 59334 + 50888) in refurbished livery was given additional adornments to commemorate the wedding of Lady Diana and Prince Charles.
 It carried a Union Jack on the front, in between a thin 'V' marking reminiscent of whiskers.
 There was a thin white line along the centre of the blue stripe, and a union jack on every third door.
 The front was also given red buffer beams and there was red white and blue tinsel around the cab windows!
-An image can be found on page 19 of the November 1981 Modern Railways Pictorial.
+The British Railways Board image shows in on July 28, 1981.

 The Scottish units were all eventually painted blue and grey and most carried the Greater Glasgow double ‘G’ symbol and the branding, ‘Trans-Clyde’ on one side of each driving car.
 The order of these markings would vary, the GG was normally first (or not carried) but as seen in this image of SC53823 at Falkirk Grahamston it was sometimes reversed.
 Circa 1986.
 Andrew McConnell.
 Set numbers applied to the ScR units initially took the form of a black stencilled three digit number carried on the cab front similar to those on the WR, this had been the practice in southern Scotland since 1966.
 These were subsequently revised in 1981 to also identify the vehicle class becoming six digits in the same way as the EMU vehicles operating in Scotland, a set numbering system that was subsequently adopted on other regions.